-Still, with the wide yards, Plaosan will suit best both morning runner and cycling enthusiast.
+Still, with the wide yards, Plaosan will suit best both morning runners and cycling enthusiasts.
 Besides, the wreckages of the temple keep the running activity challenging yet heartening.
-Even more, every year Candi Plaosan always host a marathon event along with Prambanan temple.
+Even more, every year Candi Plaosan always hosts a marathon event along with the Prambanan temple.
 That is done in Mandiri Jogja Marathon in around April.

-On the evening, meet other fellows that come daily riding a bike around the temple area.
-The regular riding track lays from Selokan Mataram to the temple’s main complex.
-Afterall Candi Plaosan is famous with a flat road surrounds its area.
+In the evening, meet other fellows that come daily riding a bike around the temple area.
+The regular riding track lies from Selokan Mataram to the temple’s main complex.
+After all, Candi Plaosan is famous for the flat road surrounding its area.
 The greenfield offers a splendid natural view to please the eyes while touring around.

 Candi Plaosan annual festival named Festival Candi Kembar is quite a hype.
 Every year, thousands of people gather to watch various cultural performances.
 Here, traditional dance, music, foods, and carnival are ready to please the visitors.
 The event usually starts in summer, around August to September each year.

 The festival is held 3 days for all agenda.
 More than 30 art groups show various traditional arts.
 Furthermore, more than 200 Indonesian artists come to the stage with different genres of performance.
 Participant artists flew all the way from different cities, Kalimantan, Jakarta, and all-around Indonesia.
 For a traveler, this is the perfect chance to see Indonesian art and cultural richness.